jatcwang/difflicious/docs/docs/docs/BasicDiffers.md

 )
 </pre>

-# Always ignored Differ
+# Always Ignored Differ

-Sometimes for certain types you can't really compare them (e.g. Something that's not a plain data structure).
+Sometimes for certain types you can't really compare them, for example when the type is not a plain data structure.

-In that case you can use `Differ.alwaysIgnore`
+In that case you can use `Differ.alwaysIgnore`.

 ```scala mdoc:silent
 class CantCompare()

 val alwaysIgnoredDiffer: Differ[CantCompare] = Differ.alwaysIgnore[CantCompare]
 ```